Scouting in Delaware

 Scouting in Delaware has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Boy Scouts of America

 The Wilmington Council (#081) was formed in 1914.
-In 1931 that council changed names to the Wilmington Area Council, which was still numbered 081.
-In 1923 the Eastern Shore Council (#221) was formed.
-In 1924 the Eastern Shore Council merged with the Wilmington Area Council.
-In 1936 this new Wilmington Area Council was renamed the Del-Mar-Va Council, which was still numbered 081.
+In 1931, that council changed names to the Wilmington Area Council, which was still numbered 081.
+In 1923, the Eastern Shore Council (#221) was formed.
+In 1924, the Eastern Shore Council merged with the Wilmington Area Council.
+In 1936, this new Wilmington Area Council was renamed the Del-Mar-Va Council, which was still numbered 081.
 Today, all Boy Scout units in Delaware are a part of the Del-Mar-Va Council which serves Scouts in Delaware, Maryland and Virginia.

 Organization

 Del-Mar-Va Council is divided into districts.
+The eight districts listed below are being consolidated into four as yet unnamed districts in 2025.